-Right now might just be the best time to switch.
+Right now might be the best time to switch.
 Hence, in this post, we bring you seven WhatsApp alternatives that you can use.

 Signal also includes functionalities using which users can independently verify the identity of their messaging correspondents and the integrity of the data channel.

-Developed by Open Whisper Systems, it is an entirely open source project licenced under the GPLv3 license.
-This means that grants and donations completely support it, This allows Signal to put user experience first and kick out any creepy advertising and tracking out of the app.
+Developed by Open Whisper Systems, it is an entirely open-source project licenced under the GPLv3 license.
+This means that grants and donations completely support it; this allows Signal to put user experience first and kick out any creepy advertising and tracking out of the app.